Prakzter/DS-Projects/Seedly_Text_Classification/README.md

 ### 5. Answer the DS problem
 * Built an text classifier model that could distinguish, with a reasonable accuracy (>90%), between 2 classes: Real Estate and Stocks Investment
+* **DEMO-APP:** Please visit this link to view the webapp that I've deployed on Heroku demonstrating the classifier - **https://seedy-classifier.herokuapp.com**